Sarat Chandra Sinha: Third Motion of No-Confidence

 The third Motion of No confidence against the Ministry of Sinha was moved on 1 November 1977.
 Leave to move the motion was granted on 31 October 1977.
 The debate on the motion was held for 3 days.
-Moving the motion, Gaurisankar Bhattacharyya alleged that Sinha had joined the procession on 9 October in the streets of Guwahati demanding curbing of price rise, resignation of the Union Home Minister, Shri Charan Singh, stopping of atrocities on Harijans and undemocratic activities of the Janata Government.
+Moving the motion, Gaurisankar Bhattacharyya alleged that Sinha had joined the procession on 9 October in the streets of Guwahati demanding curbing of price rise, resignation of the Union Home Minister, Charan Singh, stopping of atrocities on Harijans and undemocratic activities of the Janata Government.
 He wondered if Sinha, who was also the Home Minister of the State, behaved in this manner whether that amounted to inciting lawlessness or rebellion.
 He accused that the Goverrument had not utilised 13 cores of rupees given for fighting floods and extending relief to the people and was misusing it for political and party purposes.

 Replying to the debate on 3 November 1977, Sinha thanked the centre for conceding to the State's point of view on the matter of grants and said that there was a financial relation between a State and the centre and under that relationship, the centre was certainly under obligation to help the State.
 If any help comes, that should not be construed as favour from the centre.
 Whatever was due must be paid to the State.
 He denied the charge that the financial position of the State was weak and said that because of economic discipline introduced in 1972, there was no overdraft problem and the ways and means position had improved considerably.

-The motion was negatived with 22 members voting in favour and 68 members voting against and 4 members abstaining.
+The motion failed with 22 members voting in favour and 68 members voting against and 4 members abstaining.